Nonsmooth frameworks for an extended Budyko model: The Equations of Motion

 The idea of packaging the essence of the long term carbon cycle into one simple equation is not novel, and is consistent with earlier findings \cite{ edmond1996fluvial, hogg, kump2000chemical}.
 The novelty comes from connecting such an equation to an energy balance model and analyzing the dynamics of the coupled system.
 Indeed, the parameter $A_{ex}$ on page 644 \cite{kump2000chemical} is the variable $\eta$ in equation \eqref{Aeta} and it represents \textit{the effective area of exposure of fresh minerals}.
 The parameter $\eta_c$ can therefore be thought of as a \textit{critical} area.
 The coupling of the ice line $\eta$ and the greenhouse gas variable $A$ follows naturally.

 In its current form, the model does not restrict dynamics to the physical region $0\leq \eta\leq 1$.
 There are orbits that exit this interval on either end, and we must therefore create reasonable assumptions for projection of this motion onto the boundaries.
-Furthermore, $\eta$ should evolve along the physical boundaries, as suggested by the bifurcation diagrams in Figure \ref{icf}.
-This will be guaranteed by first carefully extending the vector field to the whole plane, and then utilizing Filippov's theory for the resulting nonsmooth system.
+Furthermore, $\eta$ should evolve along the physical boundaries, as suggested by the bifurcation diagrams in Figure \ref{icf}. {In the next section, we develop a nonsmooth version of the model that respects these boundaries and prove existence and uniqueness of solutions.
+We use this as a proof of concept for how to treat physical boundaries beyond which a vector field is undefined.}